 Ingredients

 Sprouted Gluten-Free Oats: These rolled oats are a fantastic alternative to regular flour, making the bread gluten-free and more digestible.
 Sprouted oats enhance nutrient availability too.
-It is important to opt for organic oats and oats that are.
-Non-organic oats have high levels of glysophate.
+It is important to opt for organic oats and oats that are sprouted.
+Non-organic oats typically have high levels of glysophate.

-Baking Powder (Aluminum-Free): Choosing aluminum-free baking powder is a better option.
+Baking Powder: Choosing aluminum-free baking powder is best.
 It helps your bread rise beautifully without adding unnecessary and potentially harmful ingredients.

-Preheat & Prepare: First, get your oven up to 350°F (175°C) - room temperature won't do for this!
+Preheat oven to 350°F (175°C).
 Line or grease a 5-inch loaf pan to ensure your bread comes out easily.
-This step is crucial for the best results.

-Blend Ingredients: In your blender or food processor, combine the wet ingredients - overripe bananas and pure maple syrup - with the dry ingredients - oats and baking powder.
+Step 1: In your blender or food processor, combine the overripe bananas, maple syrup, oats, and baking powder.
 Blend until you get a smooth banana bread batter.
-It helps to have a food processor or blender for this step to ensure even blending.

-Transfer & Fold in Extras: Pour your batter into a large mixing bowl.
-If you're adding nuts or chocolate chips, now’s the time to gently fold them into the mixture with a rubber spatula.
-This ensures an even layer of extras throughout your bread.
+Step 2: Pour your batter into a large mixing bowl.
+If you're adding nuts or chocolate chips, now’s the time to gently fold them into the mixture.
+Using a rubber spatula, make sure you evenly distribute your extras throughout the batter.

-Bake: Transfer the batter to your prepared loaf pan.
+Step 3: Transfer the batter to your prepared loaf pan.
 Smooth it out for an even bake.
 Place it in the preheated oven and bake for 20-25 minutes.
-The key here is to bake until a toothpick inserted comes out clean for the best texture.
+The key here is to bake until a toothpick inserted comes out clean.
 The edges should be lightly golden brown.

 Hint: For a slight crunch and extra flavor, sprinkle a few nuts or oats on top of the loaf before baking.
 This adds a lovely texture to your banana oat bread and makes it look as great as it tastes!